Software development: how to create a winning MVP design

 In this step, the designer creates information structure and wireframes.
-In the wireframes, the choice of font or color does not matter, this version of the site is closer to a draft than a finished product.
+In the wireframes, the choice of font or color does not matter, this version of the site is closer to a draft than a finished design of software MVP.
 The wireframes are aimed at presenting all the necessary content that goes into the interface.
 A number of factors should be considered, including space allocation, navigation, section separation, etc. Once ready, the wireframes can be transformed into a prototype—at this stage, customers can try the product at work for the first time and assess it.

 We believe the MVP approach is the most competitive option when it comes to software development, as you never know how users react until you launch the product.

 Once user scenarios are done, wireframes are thought out, and layouts are agreed upon with the client, it’s time to get down to the fun part!
 Colors, fonts, animations, and styles—all these are involved in the MVP product design.
 The visual part is the first thing that attracts the app users.
 If you want a food delivery app, for example, it’s important to make sure that the photos used are of high quality and that the colors match well with the products that will be presented in the app.
 For inspiration, you can look for examples of shots and finished apps on Dribbble or Behance.

 Learn more about the key points of UI/UX MVP design in Stories & Articles.